martinus/robin-hood-hashing/README.md

 ============

 ------
 > **_NOTE:_**  Unfortunately I do not have time to continue development for this hashmap.
+I have a worthy successor though, please head over to: [`ankerl::unordered_dense::{map, set}`](https://github.com/martinus/unordered_dense)

-I have spent a lot of time developing and improving it, and it works quite well for most use cases.
+> I have spent a lot of time developing and improving it `robin_hood`, and it works quite well for most use cases.
 I won't make any updates to this code any more, unless they are PRs for critical bug fixes.
 ------

 [![Travis CI Build Status](https://travis-ci.com/martinus/robin-hood-hashing.svg?branch=master)](https://travis-ci.com/martinus/robin-hood-hashing)